drone/docs/content/runner/vm/installation.md

 ---

 <div class="alert">
-The AWS runner is in the Release Candidate phase.
+The VM runner is in the Release Candidate phase.
 </div>

 This article explains how to install the runner on Linux.
-The AWS runner is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone-runner-aws).
+The VM runner is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone-runner-aws).
-**By default it will use Amazon EC2, with a max pool size of 2 instances running Ubuntu 18.04, in a pool called `test_pool`.**
-Currently the runner is only supports amazon, but in the future it will support other cloud providers and virtual machines.

 # Download

 Install Docker and pull the public image: